cambridgehackers/connectal/doc/library/source/bsv/portal.rst

 ShareMemoryPortal Interface
 ---------------------------

-.. bsv:interface:: SharedMemoryPortal
+.. bsv:interface:: SharedMemoryPortal#(numeric type dataBusWidth)
-   :parameter: numeric type dataBusWidth

    Should be in SharedMemoryPortal.bsv